The Rise of Hub and Spoke Distribution Model in Modern Supply Chains

 What is Hub and Spoke Model in Supply Chain?

-As the name suggests, a hub and spoke distribution model is a centralized warehousing and shipment system that resembles the structure of a bicycle wheel.
+As the name suggests, a hub and spoke model is a centralized warehousing and shipment system that resembles the structure of a bicycle wheel.
 The center of the wheel is the hub or a distribution center and each spoke represents a direction of delivery.

-In a point-to-point distribution model, packages typically move between point A to B, C, D, or E based on delivery requirements and inventory availability at that time.
+In a point-to-point distribution model, packages typically move between points A to B, C, D, or E based on delivery requirements and inventory availability at that time.
 There is no centralized warehouse or distribution center, which leads to inefficient distributions and higher logistical costs.